Created by B.J. Novak.Read more…

 Sports movies tell universal stories, so there’s a good chance you’ll find them appealing regardless of whether the sport they revolve around is your thing.

-After all, the best sports movies have plenty of action.
-They feature sweat and tears as well as triumph and tragedy.
-You'll experience a roller-coaster of emotions, root for the underdog and cheer from your seat like a spectator at a real game.
+Whether they are biographical or complete fiction, sports movies can have wide appeal, even for those that don't follow sport.
+You'll experience a roller-coaster of emotions, support the underdog and cheer from your seat like a spectator at a real game.

-That being said, not all of the titles on this list are feel-good stories, but all of them are engaging and inspirational.
+Not all titles on this list are feel-good stories, but they are all engaging and inspirational.
 Even better, they're available on streaming services, so there's no renting/buying involved – although there is that option too if you prefer.

 - Year: 2011